bwr02/Mysten-Labs-SuiChat/Use Cases/Sophia User Story 1.md

 **Use Case**: Submit Message through CLI

-**Actors**: User, CLI, User Database, New Message, NewMessage Variable
+**Actors**: User, CLI, User Database, New Message, newMessage variable, sentTo variable

 **Precondition**: User has an associated ID and has previously sent no messages (i.e. when querying "sent messages", it comes up as none), current state of newMessage variable = NULL, current state of sendTo = NULL